AI Claims Data Insights for Better Insurance Decisions

 2. External Data Sources for Insurance Claims

-External claims data expands the analytical scope beyond submitted documents to include real-world verification sources that provide independent confirmation or contradiction of claimed circumstances.
+External claims data expands the scope for insights beyond data in claims documents to include real-world verification sources to confirm or invalidate claimed circumstances, helping claims teams work efficiently and reduce leakage.

 Social Media and Digital Activity

-Social media platforms reveal claimants' actual activities and capabilities through posts, photos, and location data.
+Social media reveals claimants’ actual activities and capabilities through posts, photos, and location data.

-Digital footprints reveal travel patterns, recreational activities, and social engagements that help verify or challenge claimed restrictions.
-For example, a disability claimant posting vacation photos showing physical activities inconsistent with reported limitations is crucial evidence for claim evaluation.
-In 2024, an injury case made headlines when a claimant’s $820,000 insurance claim was dismissed in court after pictures of her winning a tree-throwing competition surfaced.
+Digital footprints reveal recreational activities, and social engagements, and travel patterns to qualify claims.
+For example, a disability claimant posting photos showing physical activities inconsistent with reported limitations is crucial evidence for an evaluation.

-Professional networking profiles, too, might display current employment status, job responsibilities, and career developments that may contradict disability or unemployment claims.
+Professional networking profiles could also display current employment status, job responsibilities, and career developments that may contradict disability or unemployment claims.

 Financial and Vocational Information

-Employment verification through multiple sources helps identify discrepancies in reported earnings, job status, or work capacity.
+Verifying employment details through AI insights from external claims data helps identify discrepancies in reported earnings, job status, or work capacity.

-Tax records, payroll databases, and professional licensing information provide objective measures of income and employment that may differ from self-reported data.
-Memberships for gyms, clubs, and recreational activities can be a financial trail to information about physical capabilities.
+Tax records, payroll databases, and professional-licensing information provide objective measures of income and employment that may differ from self-reported data.

 Legal Records